Types of Funeral

 One of our roles as Funeral Directors is to advice you on the different types of funerals which you can organise;

-We’ll help you to decide what sort of funeral it will be.
+We will help you decide what type of funeral is most suitable.

 Here are some things to consider:

-– Do you wish to any ceremony at all whether it is religious or non-religious
+– Do you wish to have any ceremony whether it is religious or non-religious?

 - If so will the funeral or ceremony be religious or non-religious?

 – Will it be a burial or a cremation?